influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/alert_node.md

-Different event handlers can be configured for each [AlertNode.](/kapacitor/v1.5/nodes/alert_node/) Some handlers like Email, HipChat, Sensu, Slack, OpsGenie, VictorOps, PagerDuty, Telegram and Talk have a configuration option 'global' that indicates that all alerts implicitly use the handler.
+Different event handlers can be configured for each [AlertNode.](/kapacitor/v1.5/nodes/alert_node/) Some handlers like Email, HipChat, Sensu, Slack, OpsGenie, VictorOps, PagerDuty, Telegram and Talk have a configuration option, `global`, that indicates that all alerts implicitly use the handler.

 | Handler                       | Description                                                                           |
 | -------                       | -----------                                                                           |